nashville-software-school/client-side-mastery/book-1-queen-bee/chapters/TACO_SOUP.md

     - If it's between 84 and 92, log "You got a B" to the console.
     - If it's between 93 and 100, log "You got an A" to the console.

+### Student Grades: Part 2
+Utilizing the array from the student grades exercise above, each entry in the array represents a different student's percentage grade for the entire course:

+Use JavaScript to answer the following questions:
+  1. How many students got A's?
+  1. How many students got B's?
+  1. Which was the most common letter grade?
+  1. What was the average percentage grade in the class?

-### 7. Two, Four, Six, Eight  - Who do we appreciate?!
+### Two, Four, Six, Eight  - Who do we appreciate?!
 CHEER
 1. Write a loop that counts by 2's and creates the following output.

 ##### Output